arunkumarramesh/Wheat-hybrid/Scripts/README.md

 /proj/popgen/a.ramesh/software/bcftools-1.16/bcftools merge -m all -Oz -o wheat_sites_merged_cs.vcf.gz wheat_ase_het_snps_filtered.vcf.gz PxCS3_on_wheat_sites.vcf.gz
 gunzip wheat_sites_merged_cs.vcf.gz
 ```
 12. Only keep sites that are not heterozygous in parents and are biallelic.
-Also do PCA for SNPs.
-Run snp_hetsites.R
+Also perform PCA on SNPs.
+Run [`snp_hetsites.R`](./snp_hetsites.R)

 13. Map reads using WASP for ASE
 ```